This post may contain affiliate links. Please read my disclosure policy.

 - Dairy free milk + lemon juice.
 To give these vegan waffles that classic buttermilk taste and texture we’re combining dairy free milk with fresh lemon juice to make a nondairy buttermilk.

-- Baking powder. to ensure these muffins bake up with the perfect rise and texture.
+- Baking powder. to ensure these waffles bake up with the perfect rise and texture.

 - Brown sugar. for the perfect amount of sweetness and amazing texture.